|The Frankfurt-Tipp rating:|

-New York, 1989: The successful writer Jake Davis (Russel Crowe) tries everything to be a good father to his little daughter Katie (Kylie Rogers) after the death of his wife.
-However, the tragic loss is extremely severe for Jake and soon he sees no other way out than to go into psychiatric treatment.
-Meanwhile Katie comes into the care of her aunt Elizabeth (Diane Kruger) and her uncle William (Bruce Greenwood).
-When Jake is released after a few months, he has to fight another hard fight, this time for Katie's custody.
-Although his health is getting worse and worse, Jake fights like a lion for his daughter and writes a book on the side that will be his greatest success.
-But this intensive time also leaves its traces on Katie, with whom she still has to struggle 25 years later as a trained psychologist (Amanda Seyfried)…
+New York, 1989: Successful writer Jake Davis (Russell Crowe) tries everything to be a good father to his young daughter Katie (Kylie Rogers) after the death of his wife.
+But the tragic loss takes an extreme toll on Jake psychologically and soon he sees no other way out but to seek psychiatric treatment.
+Katie, meanwhile, is placed in the care of her Aunt Elizabeth (Diane Kruger) and Uncle William (Bruce Greenwood).
+When Jake is released after a few months, he faces another uphill battle, this time for custody of Katie.
+Although his health is getting worse, Jake fights like a lion for his daughter and writes a book on the side, which will become his biggest success.
+But this intense time also leaves its mark on Katie, which she still struggles with 25 years later as a trained psychologist (Amanda Seyfried).

-And yet the touching father-daughter story works very well at the end - at least if you have a penchant for kitschy Hollywood cinema.
-There are many scenes between Jake and little Katie that just go to your heart and could cause some tears - also because of the background music.
-And when you then see how this time in her life has affected the adult Katie, then that is quite rousing - predictable and constructed, but rousing.
-One wishes the young woman that she can leave the past behind her and become happy with the sympathetic Cameron ("Breaking Bad" star Aaron Paul).
+And yet, the touching father-daughter story works very well in the end - at least if you have a soft spot for cheesy Hollywood cinema.
+There are many scenes between Jake and little Katie that just go to the heart and - also due to the musical background - could cause some tears.
+And then when you see how this time in her life has affected the adult Katie, it's quite stirring - predictable and contrived, but stirring.
+You wish the young woman could put the past behind her and find happiness with the likeable Cameron (Breaking Bad star Aaron Paul).

 Some characters are drawn very superficially.
-The aunt played by Diane Kruger, for example, is such a large collection of clichés that she is almost a caricature.
-And also with other characters like the flippant publishing agent with a heart of gold (Jane Fonda) you get the feeling that you already know her from countless other movies.
-But Muccino's production doesn't even try to hide this high recognition value and the manipulative use of kitsch moments.
-With a good ensemble, beautiful pictures and moving scenes he tells a really nice story, which entertains and touches despite all weaknesses.
-And for this there is then contrary to all justified criticisms at the end also a proper one: Worth seeing!
+The aunt played by Diane Kruger, for instance, is such a collection of clichés that she's almost a caricature.
+And even with other characters like the snarky publishing agent with a heart of gold (Jane Fonda), you feel like you've seen them before in countless other movies.
+But Muccino's production doesn't even try to mask this high level of recognition and manipulative use of kitsch moments.
+With a good ensemble, beautiful pictures and touching scenes he tells a really nice story, which despite all its weaknesses entertains and touches well.
+And for that, despite all the justified criticisms at the end, there is also a decent: Worth seeing!